The ancient Atlantis story by Plato raises many questions about Atlantis.

 Here are all of the pictures taken with my Polaroid SX-70 Sonar.
 As you can see, photo number 2 (my second photo) turned out extremely faint.

-Later on, it made me think of a parallel dimension.
-Maybe Atlantis still exists in another dimension.
+A mysterious rectangle also appears in the middle of the photo.
+Later on, it made me think about parallel dimensions.
+Maybe Atlantis still exists in another dimension somewhere.

 So what happened to Atlantis?